carpentries-incubator/pangenomics/_episodes/06-get_homologues.md

 {: .output}

 > ## Best practices
-> Get_homologues suggests that the user run their data inside a directory as in the future they might want to add a new *.gbk* file to the analysis.
+> GET_HOMOLOGUES suggests that the user runs their data inside a directory because in the future they might want to add a new *.gbk* file to the analysis.
 {: .callout}

 ### Create a directory for the output